 Regardless of whether a customer needs a complete roof replacement, we often get asked, “When is the best time to replace a roof?”
 There are pros and cons to each season, as well as a number of other factors that can affect when you should schedule your roof replacement.

 What is the best season to replace a roof?

 In general, winter is typically seen as the worst season for roofing needs due to snow, ice, sleet, and frigid temperatures.
 Not only do these create dangerous working conditions for roofing contractors, but they can also affect the sealants on shingles and other roofing materials.
 Fortunately for homeowners in North and South Carolina, our winters are typically not prone to extreme weather conditions like the northern states experience.
 That said, days are still shorter, meaning projects can take slightly longer to complete.

 Summer, especially in late July and August, is a popular time to replace your roof.
 Many homeowners want to replace their roofs before the weather begins to change.
 Because our coastal areas don’t get the harsh winters like Raleigh, we can install year-round, however, fall and spring are historically busier times for us.
 Temperatures and humidity levels can soar in late summer, especially in the Carolinas.
-This could significantly limit the amount of time workers can spend each day on the job, adding additional time and costs to the project.
+This could significantly limit the amount of time workers can spend each day on the job, adding additional time to the project.
 At Contract Exteriors, we suggest to our customers that they get their roof replaced before the summer season.

 Planning your roof replacement ahead of time can help you avoid stressful situations down the road.
 In order to do this, however, you need to be aware of the warning signs of potential roof damage.
 There are numerous indicators that can determine whether you need a new roof, but we have narrowed down the most important ones for your convenience.